Travel agency: Outlook

-According to the United States Bureau of Labor Statistics, in 2019, there were 82,000 people who worked as travel agents for their full-time jobs.
-That number is projected to decrease by 26% over the next 10 years.
+According to the United States Bureau of Labor Statistics, in 2022, there were 66,300 people who were employed as travel agents for their full-time jobs.
+That number is projected to increase by 3% over the next 10 years.
+In 2022, the BLS lists the median travel agent salary as $46,400 per year.

+Host Agency Reviews lists employee salaries by compensation structure, listing the 2022 income for travel agents that earn salary + commissions (25% of travel advisor employees) at $88,909, those that earn salary/hourly only at $50,792 (44% of employee travel agents), and commission only travel employees at $21,932 (31%).

 However, job prospects should be best for travel agents who specialize in specific destinations or particular types of travelers.
-In 2019, the median salary was $40,660 per year, compared to the median annual wage for all workers which was $39,810.

 Several reports show that the number of people using travel agents to book travel has been increasing.